-Figure 5-7 Name the Query Page
+Figure 6-9 Name the Query Page

-5. Click Next.
+- 5. Click Next.
 The Link a Data Source to the Query page appears.
-You can select a query from the repository, define a new one, or select not to link a data source.

-- 6. Select Do not link a data source to use the data source you selected in "Defining the Data Source" on page 163. - 7.
-Click Next.
+Here you have the option to select a data source to use only with this query.
+This can be different from the data source you selected for uploading the report.
+You can choose an existing data source from the repository, define a new one, or select not to link a data source. - 6.
+Select Do not link a data source to use the same data source you already selected.

+- 7. Click Next.
 The Define the Query page appears. - 8.
-Select SQL in the Query Language drop-down and enter the following Query String to retrieve only Canadian accounts:
+Select SQL in the Query Language drop-down and enter the following query string to retrieve only Mexican accounts:

+'''

-SELECT FROM accounts WHERE billing_address_country = 'Canada' ORDER BY billing_address_city
+SELECT FROM accounts WHERE billing_address_country = 'Mexico' ORDER BY billing

+address_city

+'''